How do I transfer my pension to Australia?

 GREATER FLEXIBILITY AND WITHDRAWAL OPTIONS

 The New Zealand QROPS solution presents additional flexibility.
 It enables periodic withdrawals to be initiated at age 55, and complete encashment is feasible after turning 60, although this may not always be appropriate or advantageous.
-Upon reaching the minimum pension age in the UK (presently 55 years old), you can withdraw your UK Pension Transfer Money.
+You can withdraw your UK Pension Transfer Money upon reaching the minimum pension age in the UK (presently 55 years old).
 If you meet the UK’s criteria for ill health, you may be eligible to withdraw your UK Pension Transfer Money; medical evidence will be necessary to establish if you meet the relevant conditions.
 Transferring to the NZ scheme is exceptionally straightforward and comparably rapid.

 Contact us today to learn how/whether moving your pension to a New Zealand QROPS can benefit you.
 At the very least, please review the current situation concerning the taxability of your existing pension solution before it becomes too late for you to make any changes.
 To learn more, download our Australian guide here.